ThanGeo/spatial-inference-benchmark/README.md

 Datasets are located in the `datasets/` directory and were created using the **TIGER 2015** collection from [SpatialHadoop](https://spatialhadoop.cs.umn.edu/datasets.html).

 We used the [SpaTex](https://github.com/ThanGeo/SpaTex---Spatial-To-Text-data-toolkit) toolkit to compute topological relations from spatial data and generate RDF triplets, which were then converted into natural language questions.
-_(TODO: Add scripts for question generation.)_
+We have included the RDF source file (`CSZt.nt`) that we generated and used for the question generation in the `datasets/` directory.

 🗃️ You can also find our dataset on Hugging Face:
 👉 [huggingface.co/datasets/Rammen/SpatialReasoning](https://huggingface.co/datasets/Rammen/SpatialReasoning)